Never again

 "Never again" is a phrase or slogan which is associated with the lessons of the Holocaust and other genocides.
-The phrase may originate from a 1927 poem by Yitzhak Lamdan which stated "Never again shall Masada fall!"
-In the context of genocide, the slogan was used by liberated prisoners at Buchenwald concentration camp to express anti-fascist sentiment.
+The slogan was used by liberated prisoners at Buchenwald concentration camp to denounce fascism.
+It was popularized by Jewish Defense League founder Meir Kahane in his 1971 book, Never Again!
+A Program for Survival.

 The exact meaning of the phrase is debated, including whether it should be used as a particularistic command to avert a second Holocaust of Jews or whether it is a universalist injunction to prevent all forms of genocide.

 The phrase is widely used by politicians and writers and it also appears on many Holocaust memorials.
-It has also been appropriated as a political slogan for other causes, from commemoration of the 1976 Argentine coup, the promotion of gun control or abortion rights, and as an injunction to fight against terrorism after the September 11 attacks.
+It has also been utilized as a political slogan for other causes, from commemoration of the 1976 Argentine coup, the promotion of gun control or abortion rights, and as an injunction to war on terror after the September 11 attacks.

 Origins

-The slogan "Never again shall Masada fall!" is derived from a 1927 epic poem, Masada, by Yitzhak Lamdan.
-The poem is about the siege of Masada, in which a group of Jewish rebels (the Sicarii) held out against Roman armies and, according to legend, committed mass suicide rather than be captured.
-In Zionism, the story of Masada became a national myth and was lauded as an example of Jewish heroism.
+The slogan "Never again shall Masada fall!" is believed to be derived from a 1927 epic poem, Masada, by Yitzhak Lamdan.
+The poem is about the siege of Masada, in which the Sicarii held out against Roman armies and, according to legend, committed mass suicide rather than be captured.
+In Zionism, an embellished version of the story of Masada became a national myth and was lauded as an example of Jewish heroism.
 Considered one of the most significant examples of early Yishuv literature, Masada achieved massive popularity among Zionists in the land of Israel and in the Jewish diaspora.
-Masada became a part of the official Hebrew curriculum and the slogan became an unofficial national motto.
+The Masada myth became a part of the official Hebrew curriculum and the slogan became an unofficial national motto.
 In postwar Israel, the behavior of Jews during the Holocaust was unfavorably contrasted with the behavior of the defenders of Masada: the former were denigrated for having gone "like sheep to the slaughter" while the latter were praised for their heroic and resolute fight.